Noise pollution: Stress recorded in physiological and behavioral responses

-Another study that demonstrates a stress response in invertebrates was conducted on the squid species Doryteuthis pealeii.
+Another study that demonstrates a stress response in invertebrates was conducted on the longfin inshore squid (Doryteuthis pealeii).
 The squid was exposed to sounds of construction known as pile driving, which impacts the sea bed directly and produces intense substrate-borne and water-borne vibrations.
 The squid reacted by jetting, inking, pattern change and other startle responses.
 Since the responses recorded are similar to those identified when faced with a predator, it is implied that the squid initially viewed the sounds as a threat.
 However, it was also noted that the alarm responses decreased over a period of time, signifying that the squid had likely acclimated to the noise.
 Regardless, it is apparent that stress occurred in the squid, and although further investigation has not been pursued, researchers suspect that other implications exist that may alter the squid's survival habits.

-An additional study examined the impact noise exposure had on the Indo-Pacific humpbacked dolphin (Sousa chinensis).
+An additional study examined the impact noise exposure had on the Indo-Pacific humpback dolphin (Sousa chinensis).
 The dolphins were exposed to elevated noise levels due to construction in the Pearl River Estuary in China, specifically caused by the world's largest vibration hammer—the OCTA-KONG.
 The study suggested that while the dolphin's clicks were not affected, their whistles were because of susceptibility to auditory masking.
 The noise from the OCTA-KONG was found to have been detectable by the dolphins up to 3.5 km away from the original source, and while the noise was not found to be life-threatening it was indicated that prolonged exposure to this noise could be responsible for auditory damage.

+Marine life

+Noise pollution is common in marine ecosystems, affecting at least 55 marine species.
+For many marine populations, sound is their primary sense used for their survival; able to detect sound hundreds to thousands of kilometers away from a source, while vision is limited to tens of meters underwater.
+As anthropogenic noises continue to increase, doubling every decade, this compromises the survivability of marine species.
+One study discovered that as seismic noises and naval sonar increases in marine ecosystems, cetacean, such as whales and dolphins, diversity decreases.
+Noise pollution has also impaired fish hearing, killed and isolated whale populations, intensified stress response in marine species, and changed species' physiology.
+Because marine species are sensitive to noise, most marine wildlife are located in undisturbed habitats or areas not exposed to significant anthropogenic noise, limiting suitable habitats to forage and mate.
+Whales have changed their migration route to avoid anthropogenic noise, as well as altering their calls.
+Research on narwhals in the Canadian Arctic found that individuals significantly reduced their acoustic activity in the presence of ships, highlighting the potential for vessel noise to disrupt essential behaviors such as navigation, foraging, and communication.